 The best 2-in-1 laptops are thin and light notebooks, which can be converted into tablets.
-Besides the classic laptop form, the convertible laptops can also used in tablet mode for note taking or social networking, or switch into so-called tent mode for lean-back movie watching.
+Besides the classic laptop form, the convertible laptops can also be used in tablet mode for note taking or social networking, or switch into so-called tent mode for lean-back movie watching.

 These 2-in-1 convertible laptops have changed the way we use laptops and some of them even appear on our list of best laptops overall.
 Here is our list of the best convertibles we have reviewed.
 You’ll find the ideal match for your workstyle in our line up below.

-Best 2-in-1 laptop at a glance
+Best 2-in-1 convertible laptops at a glance